RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 * The stages cannot be avoided, they must be gone through.
 * The reward for making it through each stage is large.
 The reward for making it through all four stages is enormous.

-Much success to you on your teams!
+Much success to you and your teams!